-We are huge fans of Hallmark Christmas movies and it's always exciting when we find out that some of our favorite celebrities are too.
+We are huge fans of Hallmark Christmas movies around here and it's always exciting when we find out that some of our favorite celebrities are too.
 Apparently, when Blake Shelton and Gwen Stefani first started dating in 2015, it was right around the time that the Hallmark Channel started airing their annual Countdown to Christmas films.
-And according to Stefani in a Q&A on Hallmark's Facebook Page, the festive holiday films are one of the first things they watched together as a couple.
+And according to Stefani in a Q&A on Hallmark's Facebook Page last year, the festive holiday films are one of the first things they watched together as a couple.
 It seems like we aren't the only people getting sucked into the feel-good films year after year.

 "This is something that people don't know about me and Blake," she said, responding to a fan who asked whether she watches any of the network's Christmas films.
 "Ok, Let's get real.
 Yes, we do, It's actually one of the first things that we bonded on, is watching Hallmark Christmas movies, There's just something about these movies that gets you so so sucked into these stories and we started watching them last week actually.
 We were doing our holiday Thanksgiving turkey and watching the movies and they roll one after another and just when you think oh I get a break, you're sucked into the next one."

-Stefani also made sure to point out that not only is her fiance a fan of the films during the holiday season, the country music star has also been involved in making them as an executive producer.
+Stefani also made sure to point out that not only is Shelton a fan of the films during the holiday season, the country music star has also been involved in making them as an executive producer.
 In fact, he's worked on several with his own mom, Dorothy Shackleford.

 "Also, Blake's mom, she has some movies that she did, some Hallmark movies," Stefani explained.
 "They're Christmas movies and Blake actually produced them.
 Let me see, I can't remember all the names but Time For Me To Come Home For Christmas, that is her Christmas movie, Blake's mom has a Christmas movie on Hallmark, she has three of them, so check those out, very proud of that to be apart of that, my new mother-in-law to be."

 Blake and his mom's Hallmark journey first started together when she adapted his Christmas song "Time for Me to Come Home" from Cheers, It's Christmas into a novel.
 Initially, the Voice coach asked his mom for help when he was working on writing the song.
-You probably recognize Blake's mom from sweet pics he'll post with her on social media.
+You probably recognize Blake's mom from sweet pics he posts with her on social media.

 "Blake was writing the song for his Christmas album and said he needed help with the second verse," Dorothy told Country Living.
 "So I came up with the second verse and that's how the song was born."